(Frequently Asked Questions)

 What rates of commission are paid to consignors?

-Commission is only paid out after items sell, and is paid to consignors as store credit (which can be used in store, or paid to you via cheque).
+Commission is only paid out after items sell, and is paid to consignors as store credit.
+Credit can be used in store, or paid to you via requested cheque once you have over $20 on your account.
+Payouts are available for up to a max of $100 each month.

 Do I need to book an appointment to consign items?